keboliu/SONiC/thermal-control-design.md

 Besides device temperature, shall also monitoring the fan speed to make sure it is running at a proper speed according to current thermal condition.

-Thermal device monitoring will loop at a certain period, 15s can be a good value according the implementation on Mellanox platform.
+Thermal device monitoring will loop at a certain period, 60s can be a good value according the experience on Mellanox platform.

 ## 2.1 Temperature monitoring